 Ministers endorsed our detailed policy recommendations on chain of responsibility duties review and executive liability reforms at their November 2015 meeting.

-The bill with the chain of responsibility and executive officer changes was agreed by ministers earlier this year.
+The bill with the chain of responsibility and executive officer changes was agreed by ministers in early 2016.
 This bill was passed by Queensland parliament, the host jurisdiction for the HVNL, on 1 December 2016 and will amend the HVNL.

 These amendments will commence on a date to be proclaimed.
 This is likely to be in mid-2018 to allow for an appropriate implementation period.